-Dinner conversation ideas for Chopped – a Spin-Off:
+Dinner conversation ideas for Chopped – a Spin-Off themed family dinner:

 Bonus: Set up a factory tour if there’s one available in your area.
 I’ve been on a soup-making factory tour, chocolate-making tour, and I’ve been at Ben & Jerry’s Ice Cream facility sampling their flavors.

-You can make this a weekly meal and switch off between family members getting to pick their favorite items to serve.
+You can make this a weekly meal and switch off between family members who pick their favorite items to serve.

-How about adding Grandma’s favorite cake or Uncle Jim’s favorite salad to your meal as a reminder of family members that are unable to be there?
+How about adding Grandma’s favorite cake or Uncle Jim’s favorite salad to your meal as a reminder of family members unable to be there?

-Dinner conversation ideas for All Our Favorites night:
+Dinner conversation ideas for All Our Favorites family dinner theme nights: